nklabs/libnklabs/doc/nkspiflash.md

 ## nk_spiflash_info structure

-You initialize a structure containing information about the device as well as a pointer to function which performs a SPI that accesses the device.
-The address of this structure is then passed to the provided memory access functions.
+You initialize a structure containing information about the device as well as a pointer to a function which performs a full-duplex SPI transfer to the device.
+The address of this structure should be given as the first argument to the provided memory access functions.

 ~~~c
 // Describe a particular SPI-flash